-We will continue working proactively with broadcast and print journalists.
+We have developed a new approach to communications as we will be seeking to generate a high level of media interest through working proactively with broadcast and print journalists.
 We will also continue to produce a range of high quality leaflets and guidance in key languages.
-This is very much in line with the Annual Reviews which highlighted the need for communication of local enforcement activities to raise awareness of action taken to pursue "rogue" gangmasters.
+This is very much in line with the Annual Review which highlighted the need for communication of local enforcement activities to raise awareness of action taken to pursue "rogue" gangmasters.